 Which location, direction, size, and length?

-For specific measurements, you can use a graph paper to make scaled measurements.
+You can use graph paper to make scaled measurements for specific measurements.

 Most importantly, follow a path that offers the best slope for any water to flow away from your house.